 INTRODUCTION

-Sub-Saharan Africa is home to over 950 million people, around 13% of the world's population.
-With a growth rate growth rate of ≈ 2.7% per year, by 2050 this share is expected to rise to almost 22%, or 2.1 billion people (OCDE/FAO, 2016).
-Achieving food remains a major challenge in this region, where approximately 218 million people are undernourished (OCDE/FAO, 2016).
-In order to improve crop yields, producers resort to the use of large quantities of chemical inputs (herbicides, fertilisers, pesticides) which have a negative impact not only on the environment (Kattwinkel et al., 2015 ; Santás-Miguel et al., 2020 ; Thomas et al., 2020 ; Fernández-Calviño et al., 2021) but also on human health (Hoppin et al., 2017 ; Andreotti et al., 2018 ; Woźniak et al., 2018 ; Peillex and Pelletier, 2020).
+Sub-Saharan Africa is home to over 950 million people, i. e., around 13% of the world's population.
+With a growth rate growth of ≈ 2.7% per year, by 2050 this share is expected to rise to almost 22%, or 2.1 billion people (OCDE/FAO, 2016).
+Achieving food security remains a major challenge in this region, where approximately 218 million people are undernourished (OCDE/FAO, 2016).
+In order to improve crop yields, producers resort to the use of large quantities of chemical inputs (herbicides, fertilisers, pesticides), which have a negative impact not only on the environment (Kattwinkel et al., 2015 ; Santás-Miguel et al., 2020 ; Thomas et al., 2020 ; Fernández-Calviño et al., 2021) but also on human health (Hoppin et al., 2017 ; Andreotti et al., 2018 ; Woźniak et al., 2018 ; Peillex and Pelletier, 2020).

-The effects of climate change, particularly pockets of drought in the rainy season, have led to a proliferation of pests, which require increased use of pesticides to control.
+The effects of climate change, particularly pockets of drought in the rainy season, have led to a proliferation of pests, which require increased use of pesticides for their control.
 However, given the precarious conditions in which producers in sub-Saharan Africa live (over the period 2005-2015, average annual agricultural productivity per worker in sub-Saharan Africa was US$1,109.30, Odusola, 2016), it is difficult, if not impossible, for them to have access to sufficient quantities.
 This results in huge losses, exacerbating food insecurity.

 During the 1970s, WHO (World Health Organization) and other international organizations have initiated studies to identify new biological control agents and optimize the existing ones (Gay, 2012).
 Biopesticides constitute one alternative solution to the use of chemical insecticides and have the advantage of being biodegradable (Martinez, 2002) with low, or no, toxicity to humans and animals (Valle Pinheiro and Dias Quintela, 2010).
 Biopesticides include pesticides produced from living organisms such as plants, animals, and microorganisms (viruses, bacteria, and fungi) to control and provide crops with protection against dangerous plant-damaging pathogens.
-Biopesticides are effective even in low quantities and have no residual effects, which is a major concern for consumers, specifically for edible vegetables and fruits (Thakore, 2006; Essiedu et al., 2020).
+Biopesticides are effective even in low quantities and have no residual effects, which is a major concern for consumers, specifically forvegetables and fruits (Thakore, 2006; Essiedu et al., 2020).

 Cowpea, Vigna unguiculata L. (Walp.) is one of the most important food and nutritional security crops, providing the main source of protein to millions of people in developing countries (Lonardi et al., 2019).
-In sub-Saharan Africa, smallholder farmers are the major producers and consumers of cowpea, which is grown for its grains, tender leaves and pods as food for human consumption, with the crop residues being used for fodder or added back to the soil to improve fertility (Singh, 2014).
-The typical cowpea yield in the field is often lowered by several insect pests whose populations attain damaging levels (Ba et al., 2009).
+In sub-Saharan Africa, farmers with small land holding are the major producers and consumers of cowpea, which is grown for its grains, tender leaves and pods as food for human consumption, with the crop residues being used for fodder or added back to the soil to improve fertility (Singh, 2014).
+The cowpea yield in the field is often lowered by several insect pests whose populations attain damaging levels (Ba et al., 2009).
 However, the manufacture of biopesticides to combat these insects does not require large investments and the materials (plants) are available locally.
 This is the background to the present study, which was carried out in the Far North region of Cameroon with the aim of testing the effectiveness of a biopesticide on cowpea growth and yield.

 STUDY AREA